Arizona Border Security and Community Recovery Act

 1. Investigate complaints of wage theft, unsafe working conditions and housing violations in the agricultural, hospitality, construction, landscaping and food processing sectors.

 2. Conduct targeted, unannounced audits of labor contractors and employers in regions with historically high rates of violations.
+This authority includes the inspection and monitoring powers specified in section 23-394.05 for licensed Foreign Labor Contractors.

 4. Establish a multilingual hotline and online portal for reporting violations.